ElemeFE/element/examples/docs/en-US/quickstart.md

 ### Use Starter Kit

-Under construction.
+We provide a general [project template](https://github.com/ElementUI/element-starter) for you.
+For Laravel users, we also have a [template](https://github.com/ElementUI/element-in-laravel-starter).
+You can download and use them directly.

+If you prefer not to use them, please read the following.

 ### Use vue-cli

-It is recommended to start a project using [vue-cli](https://github.com/vuejs/vue-cli):
+We can also start a project using [vue-cli](https://github.com/vuejs/vue-cli):

 ```shell
 > npm i -g vue-cli